Sarmistha100/RNA_SEQ_ANALYSIS/README.md

 # RNA-seq Analysis Pipeline (Arabidopsis thaliana)

-🚀 End-to-end RNA-seq workflow from raw sequencing data to differential gene expression (DGE) analysis.
+End-to-end RNA-seq workflow from raw sequencing data to differential gene expression (DGE) analysis.

 ---

+## Overview

-## 📌 Overview
+📌 Overview

-This project implements a complete, reproducible RNA-seq analysis workflow for Arabidopsis thaliana, from raw sequencing data to differential gene expression (DGE) analysis.
-Designed as a hands-on learning implementation of the protocol from Villalobos-Escobedo et al. (2024), I executed the full pipeline with genuine results from PRJNA575031 data.
+This project implements a complete, reproducible RNA-seq analysis workflow for *Arabidopsis thaliana*, from raw sequencing data to differential gene expression (DGE) analysis.
+The pipeline is modular, automated via shell scripts, and runs in a Linux environment (tested on Ubuntu 22.04).

+This workflow was developed as part of a learning exercise based on a published protocol from : https://doi.org/10.1002/cpz1.1054.
+While inspired by this reference, all analyses were independently executed, customized, and validated.
+The results presented here are generated from real data and reflect a fully functional end-to-end implementation.
 ---

 ## 🧬 Workflow